 The western gray squirrel is also known as the silver-gray squirrel, the California gray squirrel, the Oregon gray squirrel, the Columbian gray squirrel, or the banner tail squirrel.

-They are mainly found in California and central Washington, as well as in Baja California.
+They are mainly found in California and central Washington, and Baja California.

-As with other squirrels, this species has four toes in the front feet and five on the back feet.
+This species has four toes on the front and five on the back feet, as with other squirrels.

 Western Spotted Skunk

-The Western spotted skunk is a species of spotted skunk native to North America.
+The Western spotted skunk is a species native to North America.

 They usually measure between 35 to 45 cm in body length and weigh around 336 to 734 grams.

-Males are considerably larger than females, however, they are considered to be one of the smallest species of spotted skunks.
+Males are considerably larger than females; however, they are considered one of the smallest species of spotted skunks.

 They are characterized by a black body striped with creamy-white horizontal stripes on their back, the front of the body, and the hind parts.

-They are short and rounded with a white spot between their eyes.
-Their tails are big and long-haired, mostly black with a white tip.
+They are short and rounded, with a white spot between their eyes.
+Their tails are big and long-haired, primarily black with a white tip.

 Western skunks also possess a pair of musk glands that open inside the anus and can spray to ward off predators.